pottendo/pottendo-Pi1541/README.md

 This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of Jan.
 2024, Version 45.3.1).

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
+A rudimentary web-server which allows upload of images to the SDCard has been implemented.
+One still has to refresh the file-browser to see the freshly uploaded images on the LCD display.

-Some ideas:
+Some further ideas:
-- Webserver to download images
+- Enhance webserver to support target directory browsing to manage the images via webclient
 - Make options changeable via a WebGUI
 - ...